Your car is more than just a means for getting you from A to B. It is an expression of your personal taste and style.

 There are subtle (and not so subtle) interior modifications you can make to your car that won’t significantly increase its value, and therefore affect your insurance policy.
-These not only say ‘welcome to my domain’, they also make your car more comfortable, which is a bonus if you drive it a lot.
+These not only say ‘welcome to my domain’, but they also make your car more comfortable, which is a bonus if you drive it a lot.

 Change your hubcaps

 A dramatic way to make a statement with your car is to change the hubcaps into something more stylish (especially if you’re missing a couple).
-Matching, shiny or personalised hubcaps say “I care about my car” and will gives it an instant facelift.
+Matching, shiny or personalised hubcaps say “I care about my car” and will give it an instant facelift.
 Hubcaps are also easily ordered online and fitted without too much hassle.
 Just make sure they’re a proper fit for your wheel type and size.

 Get your windows tinted

 Window tinting isn’t just for gangsters.
 In fact, it can be a practical upgrade in a number of ways.
-It cuts down on UV rays and keeps your car’s interior cool, literally.
+It cuts down on UV rays and keeps your personalising your car interior cool, literally.
 A tint will also stop your seat fabric or luxury covers from ageing.
 It can also be an added security measure.
 You just don’t want it so dark that it’s difficult to see out of at night.